DataGoblin/builder-examples/smart-storage-unit/readme.md

 ### Step 1: Setup the environment variables
 Next, replace the following values in the [.env](./packages/contracts/.env) file with the below steps.

-For Nova and Nebula, get your recovery phrase from the game wallet, import it into the EVE Wallet and then retrieve the private key from there.
+For Nova and Stillness, get your recovery phrase from the game wallet, import it into the EVE Wallet and then retrieve the private key from there.

 ```bash
 PRIVATE_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80